Elefrant/elefrantio/readme.md

     register                    Registers a user on elefrant network addKey                      Add SSH key to elefrant.com
-    publish                     Publishes a component on the elefrant network search                      Searches for a component on the elefrant network help [cmd]                  display help for [cmd]
+    publish                     Publishes a component on the elefrant network search <component>          Searches for a component on the elefrant network help [cmd]                  display help for [cmd]

 Options: